CloudDataPalina/Quality-of-Life-2025/README.md

 ## 📖 Introduction

-In this mini-project, I analyzed the quality of life in the world’s major cities for the year 2025.
+This mini-project analyzes the quality of life in major world cities for 2025.

-I selected the Top-20 cities to ensure broader geographic diversity and avoid repetition caused by one country dominating the top rankings.
+To ensure geographic diversity, I selected the Top-20 cities, avoiding dominance by any single country.

-The source was the Numbeo website, but as the required table could not be extracted directly using `requests`, I manually saved the HTML page and used it as the source for parsing.
+The data was sourced from Numbeo.
+Since the table couldn’t be extracted via `requests`, I manually saved the HTML page and parsed it using `BeautifulSoup`.

-With `BeautifulSoup`, I extracted the table containing the full set of quality-of-life metrics (e.g., quality of life, safety, health care, cost of living, climate).

-From all available metrics, I selected **three key indexes** for detailed visualization:
+From the full dataset, I focused on **three key indexes** for visualization:
 - Quality of Life Index
 - Safety Index
 - Health Care Index

-These are the most publicly relevant indicators — they reflect the balance between comfort, security, and access to medical services.
+These metrics best reflect overall comfort, security, and access to medical care.

 ---

 ## 🎯 Project Goal

-***Project Goal*** — to extract data on the quality of life in cities around the world for the year **2025** from an HTML document using web scraping, convert it into a convenient format with **pandas**, and visualize the **Top 20 cities** based on the following key indexes:
+***Project Goal*** — extract 2025 quality-of-life data for cities worldwide from an HTML document using web scraping, transform it with **pandas**, and visualize the **Top 20 cities**.

-- Quality of Life Index
-- Safety Index
-- Health Care Index

 This project serves as practical training in **web scraping**, **data processing**, and **data visualization using Python**.

 ---

-### 🛠️ Technologies Used
-- Python (Pandas, Matplotlib)
-- Jupyter Notebook
-- Git & GitHub

----

-## 🧰 Libraries Used
+## 💼 Skills & Tools

+- `Python`: core programming language
+- `pandas`: data transformation and cleaning
-- `BeautifulSoup` — HTML parsing and element extraction
+- `BeautifulSoup`: HTML parsing and extraction
-- `pandas` — data processing and analysis
-- `matplotlib` — visualization of Top-20 cities
+- `matplotlib`: charting and visualization
+- `Jupyter Notebook`: interactive coding environment
+- `Git & GitHub`: version control and public repository hosting

 ---